khols/ResearchVaultRepository/APY107 - Human Evolution.md

 - Living fossils → creatures that still look quite similar to their fossilized ancestors.

-## Microevolution
+### Microevolution
 - Small-scale evolution, such as changes in allele frequency, that occurs from one generation to the next
 - Allows researches to closely document change and seek the source of it
 - Observable and measurable evolution and genetic change
 - Micro scale allows us to infer how macroevolution works
-## Macroevolution
+### Macroevolution
 - Large-scale evolution, such as a speciation event, that occurs after hundreds or thousands of generations
 - **Equilibrium**: A state in which the frequencies of a population’s alleles for a particular trait do not change over time
 - The only difference is the time scale
-## Got Milk?
+### Got Milk?
 The LCT Phenotype
 - Lactose intolerance is common around the world
 	- Reported in native populations in Asia, Africa, and the Americas
+	- Typically humans lose the ability to digest lactose after they are weened off their mothers
-- Lactose: A complex sugar composed of the linked simple sugars, glucose and galactose
+- **Lactose**: A complex sugar composed of the linked simple sugars, glucose and galactose
-- Lactase persistence: Inherited as an autosomal dominant gene (LCT) on chromosome 2
+- **Lactase persistence**: Inherited as an autosomal dominant gene (LCT) on chromosome 2
+	- Most prevalent in western Europe, west Africa, and parts of east Africa in the Indian subcontinent; areas with rich histories of animal husbandry.
+	- Connected to evolutionary advantages and milk consumption, and domesticated livestock
+	- Fredrick Simmons → populations reliant on animal milk developed lactase persistence through natural selection
-- Genotypes: PP (homozygous persistence), (homozygous non-persistence), and PR (heterozygous, intermediate enzyme output)
+- **Genotypes**: PP (homozygous persistence), (homozygous non-persistence), and PR (heterozygous, intermediate enzyme output)
+## 4.2 Hardy-Weinberg Law: Testing the Conditions of Genetic Equilibrium
+- **Hardy-Weinberg law of equilibrium**: A mathematical model in population genetics that reflects the relationship between frequencies of alleles and of genotypes. $$p^2 + 2pq + q^2 = 1 \\\\ \text{dea}$$